You had me at "Free Narrative Language Assessment"

 Disclosure: I have not yet used the DDM for my own clients, but I am including them here so you have a full understanding of the CUBED toolkit.

-The DDM assesses decoding and foundational code skills.
-It includes three dynamic assessments with multiple levels and a ‘test-teach-retest’ process to identify a student’s current level of performance for phonemic awareness, identification of words, letters, and sounds, and nonsense word decoding.
+The DDM includes three dynamic assessments with multiple levels and a ‘test-teach-retest’ process to identify a student’s current level of performance for phonemic awareness, identification of words, letters, and sounds, and nonsense word decoding.
 Unlike the NLM, the DDM does not have specific grade levels for benchmark screening or progress monitoring.

 How to use the CUBED

 The NLM and DDM are easy to download and use.
-Simply click on Download on the left-hand navigational bar and then click the CUBED Assessment block (shown below)
+Simply click on Download on the right-hand side of the page.

 A little more about the research